leo-ware/travelingsalesman/README.md

 You can control the initial temperature and rate of decline when initializing the run.
 There is some help text in the run file.

+Note that, in the run, you have to close each chart before the next one gets displayed.